confirm/ansibleci/README.md

 Defaults
 --------

-_Ansible CI tests_ is designed to be flexible and dynamic, therefor not everything is hard coded in tests.
+_ansibleci_ is designed to be flexible and dynamic, therefor not everything is hard coded in tests.
 To get an overview over all customisable settings you should have a look at the [defaults](ansibleci/defaults.py).

 __IMPORTANT:__ Do not change the defaults because they're part of the core.
 Read the next chapter to customise the settings.